Created by Colin Deerwood

 “Lackland Ask is the name.
 ‘Lack’ to my friends, ‘Don’t’ to those who think they’re funny.
 You might have seen my portrait on the cover of Black Mask, the crime friction magazine.
 This is my story.
 It starts with a blonde.
 This kind of story always starts with a blonde.”

-If you’re not getting enough pulp fibre in your diet, may I suggest Dime Pulp, an online fiction magazine posting original crime fiction on a monthly basis.
+If you’re not getting enough pulp fibre in your diet, may I suggest Dime Pulp, an online fiction magazine started up in the midst of COVID, posting original fiction on a monthly basis.
 It started up in 2021 and, as you may have guessed, pledges its allegiance to the crime and detective magazines of the thirties and forties.

-There you’ll find the serialized likes of 1940s private eye LACKLAND ASK, whose business card promises “Confidential Matters Investigated.”
-His turf is Raleigh, North Carolina, and in his first serialized novel, A Detective Story, he’s a “battered wise-crackin’ tough guy looking to get revenge for a double-cross.”
+There you’ll find all sorts of genres there, including the likes of 1940s hard-boiled private eye LACKLAND ASK, whose business card promises “Confidential Matters Investigated.”
+His turf is Raleigh, North Carolina, and in his first serialized novel, the long-running and seemingly never-ending Better Than Dead: A Detective Story, he’s a “battered wise-crackin’ tough guy looking to get revenge for a double-cross.”

-Still, I love the concept, and once you fall into the rhythm of the author’s style, the action may carry you away.
+I love the concept, and once you fall into the rhythm of the author’s style, the action may carry you away.
 It’ll be interesting to see what happens next… for both Lackland and Dime Pulp.
+And along the way, it’s obvious the author’s having fun.
+You may, too.

 ABOUT THE AUTHOR